uimagine-admin/tunadb/README.md

 │       ├── config.go            # Configuration management for nodes
 │       ├── logging.go           # Logging setup for better observability
 │       └── utils.go             # Common helper functions
-│
+|
-├── api/                         # gRPC auto-generated files for server and client │   ├── cassandra_grpc.pb.go     # Generated gRPC Go code (server)
+├── proto/
-│   └── cassandra_grpc.pb.gw.go  # Generated gRPC Gateway code (if REST support is needed)
+│   └── cassandra.proto          # Protobuf definitions for gRPC communication between nodes
 │
-├── scripts/                     # Scripts for setting up and testing the cluster │   ├── run_cluster.sh           # Bash script to spin up a local cluster using Docker │   └── test_data.sh             # Script for populating the cluster with test data │
+├── scripts/                     # Scripts for setting up and testing the cluster │   ├── run_cluster.sh           # Bash script to spin up a local cluster using Docker │   └── test_data.sh             # Script for populating the cluster with test data (TODO: Check necessity) │   └── run_local.sh             # Script for ...
+(TODO: What is this for) │
 ├── go.mod                       # Go module file
 ├── go.sum                       # Go dependencies file